 The "Drug-Free Work Place Act" and the "Drug-Free Schools and Communities Act Amendments of 1989" require colleges and universities to certify that they have adopted and implemented programs to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees.
-In accordance with local and federal laws, Howard University prohibits the unlawful manufacture, distribution, possession, or use of any controlled substances or illicit drugs on its property or during any event that is sponsored by any students, faculty and/or staff members whether the event occurs on campus property or off-site.
+In accordance with local and federal laws, Howard University prohibits the unlawful manufacture, distribution, possession, sale or use of any controlled substances or illicit drugs on its property or during any event that is sponsored by any students, faculty and/or staff members whether the event occurs on campus property or off-site.
 The only exception to this policy is that alcohol will be permitted on the premises for events that receive advanced written authorization and approval for the provision and consumption of such beverages.
 However, in the event alcohol distribution is permitted at an event or social function, no person under the age of 21 may consume, purchase, and/or attempt to consume, purchase, or otherwise possess any alcohol at any time.
+Anyone found in violation will be subject to disciplinary measures in accordance with University's code of conduct.
 Additionally, those who are 21 years of age or older will be required to produce identification verifying that they are of age.
-Finally, those who are 21 years of age or older are reminded to limit and monitor their alcohol intake and consume in moderation so that you may act responsibly at all times.
+Finally, those who are 21 years of age or older are reminded to limit and monitor their alcohol intake and consume in moderation so that they may act responsibly at all times.

-It is the policy of Howard University to use a multi-disciplinary approach to prevent the use of illicit drugs and the abuse of alcohol by students, faculty, staff and other members of the University Community.
+It is the policy of Howard University to use a multi-disciplinary approach to preventing the use of illicit drugs and the abuse of alcohol by students, faculty, staff and other members of the University Community.
 To that end, the University has established an Alcohol and Drug Prevention Services Network.
-The Alcohol and Drug Prevention Services Network is comprised of the Office of the Dean for Student Services, University Counseling Service, the Student Health Center, the Office of Human Resources and the Howard University Department of Public Safety.
+The Alcohol and Drug Prevention Services Network is comprised of the Office of the Dean of Student Services, University Counseling Service, the Student Health Center, the Office of Human Resources and the Howard University Department of Public Safety.
 These University offices and departments are responsible for handling matters involving drugs and alcohol, and have adopted policies and procedures designed to educate members of the University community and address problems of alcohol and drug abuse that students, faculty, staff and other members of the University community may be experiencing.

-The use and possession of unlawful drugs and the unlawful use and abuse of alcohol is of serious concern and jeopardizes the health, safety, and livelihood of the University.
+The use and possession of unlawful drugs and the unlawful use and abuse of alcohol are of serious concern and jeopardizes the health, safety, and livelihood of the University.
 Through the combined efforts of the Alcohol and Drug Prevention Services Network, students, faculty, staff and other members of the University Community will annually receive information (1) outlining the risks associated with alcohol and/or illicit drug use; (2) articulating the sanctions imposed for violations; and (3) provide guidance, assistance and support for those suffering from or at risk of having a substance abuse problem.

-Annually, the Alcohol and Drug Prevention Services Network will also distribute an Alcohol and Drug Prevention Information and Resources Supplement to each student, and faculty and staff member.
-Biennially, an internal review of the Alcohol and Drug Prevention Services Network will be conducted to evaluate the effectiveness of the services provided by the network and implement changes that will enhance the services, if necessary.
+Annually, the Alcohol and Drug Prevention Services Network will ensure the distribution of the Howard University Alcohol and Drug Prevention Notice and Resources Supplement to each student, faculty and staff member.
+Biennially, an internal review of the Alcohol and Drug Prevention Services Network will be conducted to evaluate the effectiveness of the services provided by the network and implement changes that will enhance the services if necessary.
+Related policies are the 400-013 Alcohol and Drug Prevention Policy and Policy Statement Concerning the Use of; the Possession for Sale, Transfer, Or Exchange of; and the Manufacture, Transfer, Sale Or Exchange of; Controlled Substances.